 One CEO I spoke to recently said “I would rather hire someone with passion and interest in my business and no experience than someone with all the experience and skill in the world, who ticked all our requirements boxes but did not show enough interest in us before the interview to bother to do any real research.”

-Don't set yourself up to fail; researching a firm is not hard nor time-consuming (you can watch that episode of Cold Feet on catch-up), and it goes a long way.
+Don't set yourself up to fail; researching a firm is neither hard nor time-consuming and it goes a long way.
 And if there's information you need and cannot find, ask your recruitment agent.